Stainless Steel Jewelry Dictionary

 - Chain (types) Popular chains in jewelry:

-- Link: Classic design of small pieces connected to each other.
+- Linked: Classic design of small pieces connected together.

-- Snake: Smooth and continuous surface, ideal for an elegant style.
+- Snake-like: Smooth, continuous surface, ideal for an elegant style.

-- Of beads: Composed of small spheres joined together.
+- Made of small balls: Composed of small spheres joined together.

-- Herringbone: Interlocking links that create a herringbone pattern.
+- Herringbone: Interlocking links that create a spine pattern.

-- Foxtail chain: Interlocking flat links, with a compact design.
+- Foxtail chain: Flat, interlocking links with a compact design.

 - Marine chain: Inspired by nautical chains, with oval links.

-- Venetian Chain: Small, square links create a refined finish.
+- Venetian Chain: Small, square links that create a refined finish.

-- Plating: Thin layer of precious metal (such as gold or silver) over another base metal.
+- Plating: A thin layer of precious metal (such as gold or silver) over another base metal.

-- Clasp: Hook system to secure the jewel Types of clasps for bracelets and necklaces.
+- Clasp: Fastening system to secure the jewelry.
+Types of clasps for bracelets and necklaces.
 Most common clasps:

-- Lobster clasp: Strong and widely used in bracelets and necklaces.
+- Lobster clasp: Durable and widely used in bracelets and necklaces.

-- Spring ring clasp: Simple and easy to use, ideal for lightweight pieces.
+- Spring ring closure: Simple and easy to use, ideal for lightweight parts.

-- Sliding clasp: Allows you to adjust the length of the jewel.
+- Sliding clasp: Allows you to adjust the length of the jewelry.

-- Magnetic closure: Easy to open and close, perfect for those looking for convenience.
+- Magnetic closure: Easy to open and close, perfect for those seeking convenience.

-- Box clasp (or safe): Design used in high-end jewelry.
+- Box clasp (or safety clasp): Design used in high-end jewelry.

 - Hook closure: Traditional and simple, very common in minimalist designs.

-- Zirconia: Zirconia is a gem, not a precious stone.
-It is synthetic in origin and stands out for its transparency, brilliance and luminosity.
+- Cubic zirconia: Cubic zirconia is a gemstone, not a precious stone.
+It is synthetic and is known for its transparency, brilliance, and luminosity.

-- Stainless Steel Grades: 304 Steel: Versatile and corrosion resistant, common in jewelry. and Surgical Steel (316L): Hypoallergenic and ideal for sensitive skin.
+- Types of stainless steel: 304 stainless steel: Versatile and corrosion-resistant, common in jewelry.
+And surgical steel (316L): Hypoallergenic and ideal for sensitive skin.

-- How to tell if my jewelry is stainless steel: Genuine stainless steel has a smooth finish and does not rust or discolor over time.
-An easy way to identify it is with a magnet: stainless steel is usually slightly magnetic.
-In addition, it is heavier to the touch than other similar materials, such as aluminum.
+- How to tell if your jewelry is stainless steel: Genuine stainless steel has a smooth finish and won't rust or tarnish over time.
+A simple way to identify it is with a magnet: stainless steel is usually slightly magnetic.
+It also feels heavier to the touch than other similar materials, such as aluminum.

-- Stainless Steel Care: Clean with warm water and mild soap.
+- Stainless steel care: Clean with warm water and mild soap.
 Use a microfiber cloth to maintain its shine.
-Tip: Store your jewelry separately to avoid scratches.
+Tip: Store your jewelry separately to prevent scratches.

 D

-- Diamond: A precious stone made of crystallized carbon, known for its hardness and brilliance.
+- Diamond: A precious stone of crystallized carbon, known for its hardness and brilliance.

-- Durability: Key feature of stainless steel, known for being resistant to knocks, scratches and the passage of time
+- Durability: A key characteristic of stainless steel, known for being resistant to shocks, scratches, and the passage of time

 AND

-- Emerald: Green gemstone, one of the most valuable.
+- Emerald: A green gemstone, one of the most valuable.

-- Setting: Technique for holding stones in jewelry, such as claw or pavé setting.
+- Setting: A technique for securing stones in jewelry, such as claw or pavé settings.

-- Link: Rings linked together repeatedly to form a chain, necklace or bracelet.
-Depending on their design, they can be: snake, beaded, herringbone, foxtail, flat links, Figaro, marine or nautical, with oval links and Venetian, among many other designs.
+- Link: Rings linked together repeatedly to form a chain, necklace, or bracelet.
+Depending on their design, they can be: snake links, bead links, herringbone links, fox tail links, flat links, Figaro links, nautical links, oval links, and Venetian links, among many other designs.
 (See chain)

-- Vintage Style: Inspired by styles from bygone eras, such as Art Deco or Victorian.
+- Vintage Style: Inspired by styles from past eras, such as Art Deco or Victorian.

 - Bohemian Style: Relaxed and natural designs, often with elements such as feathers, unpolished stones, or leather.

 - Stainless steel is sustainable: Yes!
-It is recyclable and its durability reduces the need for replacement.
+It's recyclable, and its durability reduces the need for replacement.
 Furthermore, its modern production tends to be more environmentally responsible compared to other precious metals.

 - Stainless steel can rust: Not in the traditional way.
 Thanks to the chromium in its composition, stainless steel forms a protective oxide layer that prevents corrosion.
-However, if exposed to harsh chemicals for long periods, it can become superficially stained.
+However, if exposed to harsh chemicals for extended periods, it can develop surface staining.

 H

-- Hypoallergenic in Stainless Steel: Yes, most stainless steel jewelry is safe for sensitive skin due to its low reactivity.
-However, in rare cases, nickel-containing alloys can cause irritation.
+- Hypoallergenic stainless steel: Yes, most stainless steel jewelry is safe for sensitive skin due to its low reactivity.
+However, in rare cases, alloys containing nickel may cause irritation.

 Yo

-- Infinity: Its meaning is eternity, continuity and endless love.
-Its horizontal "8" shape symbolizes the unlimited.
+- Infinity: Its meaning is eternity, continuity, and endless love.
+Its horizontal "8" shape symbolizes the limitless.

 M

-- Materials: In jewelry the most common are white gold, stainless steel, and small stones such as zircons.
+- Materials: In jewelry, the most common are white gold, stainless steel, and small stones such as cubic zirconia.

 EITHER